-On February 10, 2020, staff reported to City Council regarding the 2019-20 Community Development Block Grant (CDBG) Notice of Funding Availability (NOFA), which was released on January 21, 2020.
-The 2020 CDBG Competitive applications are due April 15, 2020.
+On March 9, 2020, staff reported to City Council regarding the 2019-20 Community Development Block Grant (CDBG) Notice of Funding Availability (NOFA), which was released on January 21, 2020.
+At that meeting Council provided direction for five activities to be included in the current round of competitive applications.
+Due to COVID-19, 2020 CDBG competitive applications are now due June 1, 2020.
+At this time, staff seeks Council's direction on priority activities since COVID-19 pandemic, for the 2020 CDBG grant cycle under the NOFA.
 The City of Fort Bragg is eligible to apply for five competitive activities in addition to the one over-the-counter (OTC) application (Water Meter Replacement Project) already submitted, during the 2020 NOFA cycle.

 As required by the CDBG program, staff conducted a Design Phase hearing on November 21, 2019, to solicit community input and to assess needs for 2020 CDBG applications.
 Staff also requested and reviewed City priorities for CDBG funding.
 Based on the Design Phase hearing and activities proposed by City departments, a list has been prepared identifying several potential activities for the 2020 NOFA applications.
-Staff has analyzed the potential grant activities to estimate likelihood of award and to assist City Council in determining the best strategy for applying for funding under this and future NOFAs.
+Staff analyzed the potential grant activities to estimate likelihood of award and to assist City Council in determining the best strategy for applying for funding under this and future NOFAs.

-At this time, staff seeks Council's direction on priority activities for the 2020 CDBG grant cycle under the NOFA.
 Six activities may be applied for in the NOFA for a maximum application amount of \$3.5 million for Community Development activities and \$6 million for Economic Development activities.
 Following the approval of Resolution No. 4233-2020 approving application of \$2.9 million dollars for the Water Meter Replacement Project, \$555,635 is available for Community Development activity applications and \$6 million is available for Economic Development activity applications.
 However, the City is eligible to seek a maximum of \$1,250,000 of Economic Development funds as explained in detail below.